igorski/igorski-as3-lib/src/nl/igorski/lib/ui/forms/_README.txt

 working dirty-validated form within your AS3 application.
 Please note that there are many more developed form libraries available for AS3.
 This is a just a quick way to get the most crudest of forms on screen and working.
-Note they were developed with a webserver in mind and leave the pattern validation to the backend!
+Note they were developed with a webserver in mind and thus include the Proxy class and leave the pattern validation to the backend, though by overriding the validate method of the BaseForm class you can create custom validations.